Frequently Asked Questions

 When and where is it?

-October 15th to October 19th!
-All films will be screened throughout the day in the Woodland Theatre of Davies Student Center.
+October 15-18, 2025!
+All films will be screened in the Woodland Theatre on the third floor of Davies Student Center.

 Is it just films?